 The bereavement award is a similar form of fatal accident compensation but has different criteria.
 Only the wife or husband of the deceased, and, where the deceased was a minor (under the age of 18 years) who was never married, for the benefit of his parents.
 The bereavement award has increased from £3,500 to £7,500 after 1 April 1991 and from 1 April 2002 £10,000.
 Interest can also be claimed in respect of a fatal accident case on the award running from the date of death.

 The latest update to the Bereavement Award occurred in May 2020.
 As a result of the Government reviewing the award for bereavement following the loss of a loved one by the Damages for Bereavement (Variation of Sum) (England and Wales) Order 2020, the compensation for a bereavement award has been increased from £12,980 to £15,120.
 A paltry £2,140 addition to an unjust award.
 The last time the award was increased was seven years ago.

 The Three-Stage Test of a Fatal Accident Award

-Assessment of a fatal accident award can be very complicated, which is why you should always instruct a specialist fatal accident solicitor.
+When considering any fatal accident claim to include a claim for dependents under the Fatal Accidents Act 1976, assessment of a fatal accident award can be very complicated, which is why you should always instruct a specialist fatal accident solicitor.

 The assessment, simply put, is a 3 stage test:

-- The multiplicand is then multiplied by the number of years purchase, the ‘multiplier’
+- The multiplicand is then multiplied by the number of years purchase, the ‘multiplier.’

-- The resultant figure is then subject to the element of reasonable future probability which is reflected in the multiplier in stage 2
+- The resultant figure is then subject to the element of reasonable future probability which is reflected in the multiplier in stage 2.

 Example of a Dependency Claim